suchipi/yavascript/meta/generated-docs/strings.md

 # hidden (function)

-Wrap a string with ANSI control characters such that it is hidden.
+Wraps a string with ANSI control characters that will make it print as hidden.

 ```ts
 declare function hidden(input: string | number | Path): string;